 Capacity limits

 The City of Seattle limits the occupancy of the room.
-While we operate our under COVID rules, we will limit attendance further.
+While we operate under our COVID rules, we will limit attendance further.

-– We can have 100 people in the room, period.
+– We can have 125 people in the room, period.
 That number includes the musicians, callers, guests of the performers, dancers, volunteers, children, observers, babies, and other categories of people not yet identified.
-In other words, we can have 100 people in the room, period.
+In other words, we can have 125 people in the room, period.

 – If we reach capacity, people who have already entered the dance may leave temporarily and re-enter.